DrazDarkModdingHub/heartlandredux/README.md

 The Heartland modlist overhauls visuals and stability, leaving the gameplay systems (questing, levelling, level scaling, combat) in a vanilla state.
 Certain mods that may be considered 'visual' have also been omitted.
 Mods that replace vanilla assets or modify vanilla locations (like Better Cities) will typically need to be patched in the same way gameplay mods are.

 - The *Lite* profile is designed to be as compatible as possible.
 Beyond bug fixes, very little of the base game data has been modified.
 - The *Full* profile has more features but is less compatible with new mods.
 You will need to patch additional mods you add as NPCs, weathers, weapons, and more have been modified.
-This profile also requires the deluxe edition DLC (Horse Armor and player homes)
+This profile also requires the deluxe edition DLC (Horse Armor and player homes).

 ### Extra Notes